-Transportation Planning Provides Road Map for Future Improvements
+Transportation Planning Provides Clear & Effective Strategy for Improvements

-As public demand for bicycle and pedestrian infrastructure and improved community connectivity continues to grow, transportation master plans are becoming increasingly popular in communities of all sizes.
-Using a data-driven approach, transportation master plans focus on providing actionable steps for achieving multimodal goals that enhance community livability.
+As public demand for bicycle and pedestrian infrastructure and improved community connectivity grows, transportation master plans are becoming increasingly popular in communities of all sizes.
+Using a data-driven approach, transportation master plans provide actionable steps for achieving multi-modal goals that enhance community livability.

-As Brian Willham, PE, PTOE, PTP, and Senior Traffic Engineer for Snyder & Associates explains, “Communities often have a comprehensive plan that includes multimodal transportation system goals to support the safe and efficient movement of people and goods, however, they often lack the details on how to bring those goals to life.
+Mark Perington, P.E., PTOE, and Traffic Group Leader for Snyder & Associates, explains, “Communities often have a comprehensive plan that includes multi-modal transportation system goals to support the safe and efficient movement of people and goods.
+However, they often lack the details on how to bring those goals to life.
 That’s where a transportation master plan comes into play.
 They go beyond a comprehensive plan and provide clarity and direction a community can use and act upon, making them very useful.”

 Documenting Current Transportation System Conditions through Data Collection

-- Traffic Congestion — Regional travel demand models help determine areas where additional lanes might be needed, as well as opportunities to reduce the number of lanes to accommodate multimodal transportation
+- Traffic Congestion — Regional travel demand models help determine areas where additional lanes might be needed and opportunities to reduce the number of lanes to accommodate multi-modal transportation.

-- Existing Transportation Network — Existing maps of a current network, depicting routes for trucks, emergency response vehicles, and public transit, along with sidewalks and bike facilities
+- Existing Transportation Network — Existing maps of a current network depicting routes for trucks, emergency response vehicles, public transit, sidewalks, and bike facilities.

 - Land Use — Existing and future land use maps provide context about a transportation network and how land use affects roadway corridors.
-Current or planned large traffic generating developments can impact a transportation system on a regular or seasonal/periodic basis
+Current or planned significant traffic-generating developments can impact a transportation system on a regular or seasonal/periodic basis.

-- Community Input — Local government departments (i.e., public works, parks and recreation, police, and fire departments) and public engagement efforts can provide important information that doesn’t show up in other data
+- Community Input — Local government departments (i.e., public works, parks and recreation, police, and fire departments) and public engagement efforts can provide important information that doesn’t appear in other data.

 Identifying Transportation System Improvements